HydroRS/DHSVM-MacCormack/README.md

 # DHSVM-MacCormack
-Coupling of the MacCormack scheme into DHSVM for improve computational effiency of overland flow routing.
+Coupling of the MacCormack scheme into DHSVM for improve computational efficiency of overland flow routing.